Love in the Clouds

 Angels “R” Us

 Rachel Boston is a hit or miss for me.
-In some movies her boundless cheer and energy is welcome and refreshing.
-In some it is just tiring and overdone.
-In this one it was the latter.
+In some movies, her boundless cheer and energy are welcome and refreshing.
+In some, it is just tiring and overdone.
+In this one, it was the latter.
 Full disclosure.
 I dozed off in the middle, So probably just saw about half of this one all told.

 There were too many unanswered questions.
 When it was decided (spoiler alert!) that she was going to stay on earth as a human and give up her angel status after she found true love, How exactly was she going to navigate that?
 Is she going to tell her fireman-boyfriend?
 What about her former life before she died?
 What if she meets someone who used to know her?
 What will she remember?
 The fact of the matter is, In literature and movies, Angels can’t become human again.
 This just does not happen!